KSPModdingLibs/KSPCommunityFixes/README.md

 - **ROCValidationOOR** [KSP 1.8.0 - 1.12.3]<br/>Fix ROCManager crashing during loading with Kopernicus modified systems.
 - **ReactionWheelsPotentialTorque** [KSP 1.8.0 - 1.12.3]<br/>Fix reaction wheels reporting incorrect available torque when "Wheel Authority" is set below 100%.
 Fix stock SAS (and possibly other attitude controllers) instability issues.
 - **[RoboticsDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/13)** [KSP 1.8.0 - 1.12.3]<br/>Prevent unrecoverable part position drift of Breaking Grounds DLC robotic parts and their chidren parts.
-- **DockingPortDrift** [KSP 1.12.2]<br/>Prevent persistent part position drift of children parts of docking ports, when the "Rotation locked" advanced tweakable PAW UI toggle is enabled (it is enabled by default).
-Only applies to KSP 1.12.2, an equivalent feature was added to stock in KSP 1.12.3.
-This patch doesn't prevent position drift if the rotation feature is used (if "Rotation locked" is manually disabled).
-Credit to [JPLRepo for the fix](https://forum.kerbalspaceprogram.com/index.php?/topic/204248-*).
+- **DockingPortRotationDriftAndFixes** [KSP 1.12.3]<br/>
+  - Avoid unrecoverable position drift of children parts of docking ports (even if "rotation locked" is disabled).
-- **DockingPortLocking** [KSP 1.12.3]<br/> Fix some user-facing inconsistencies with the docking port rotation locking feature and hide irrelevant PAW items when the docking port is locked.
+  - Fix joint failure and phantom forces when a docking port pair is set to opposite extreme angles.
+  - Hide and disallow using the rotation sliders while the ports are locked
+  - Fix locked state inconsistencies resulting in rotation not being propagated to the internal state
+  - Avoid possible order of initialization issues resulting in a corrupt internal rotation state
 - **[AutoStrutDrift](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/21)** [KSP 1.8.0 - 1.12.3]<br/>Improves the overall physics stability when using autostruts and prevent autostrut induced deformations following vessel modification events (decoupling, docking/undocking, fairing separation...).
+- **PackedPartsRotation** [KSP 1.8.0 - 1.12.3]<br/>Fix part rotations not being reset to their pristine value when a non-landed vessel is packed, resulting in permanent part rotation drift when docking and other minor/cosmetic issues.
 - **[PartStartStability](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/9)** [KSP 1.8.0 - 1.12.3]<br/>Fix vessel deformation and kraken events on flight scene load, also prevent some kraken issues when placing parts with EVA construction.

 #### Quality of Life tweaks